 Young shoots, to protect themselves from the sun, produce antioxidants.
 They alone concentrate 80% of the antioxidants produced by the tea plant.

 Coarse plucking is a harvest that concerns the first three to four leaves of the plant.
-It is intended for less expensive tea.
+It is intended for a cheaper tea.

 Black tea grades

-• Orange Pekoe (OP), the young leaves from a late fine harvest.
+- Orange Pekoe (OP), the young leaves from a late fine plucking.

-• Flowery Orange Pekoe (FOP) is the highest grade (although even more precise in some regions).
-It's the harvest of buds and first two leaves.
+- Flowery Orange Pekoe (FOP) is the highest grade (although even more precise in some regions).
+It's the harvest of buds and the first two leaves.

 There is a great diversity of black tea varieties.
-You can indeed make black tea from any plantation, from any region.
+Indeed, black tea can be made from any plantation, from any region.
 But some are more well-known than others, due to their excellence.
-Plain tea, tea blend, or flavored tea, there's something for everyone.
+Plain tea, tea blend or flavored tea, there's something for everyone.

 Smoked black teas

 Smoked black tea is a tea whose leaves have been oxidized, then rolled on themselves before being smoked, often with spruce.
-These teas are highly appreciated and can be used in many cooking recipes.
+These teas are highly appreciated and can be included in many cooking recipes.
 The most famous among them are Lapsang Souchong from China, or Japan Lapsang.
-However, all black teas can be smoked, which is why you can find all sorts from around the world.
+However, all black teas can be smoked, which is why we can find all sorts from all corners of the world.

 Assam black tea

 Often, Assam tea leaves are harvested twice.
-The second harvest is often better than the first, and is called Tippy Tea, due to the yellow tips that appear on the tea leaves.
+The second harvest is often better than the first, and is called Tippy Tea, because of the yellow tips that appear on the tea leaves.

 Darjeeling black tea

-Undoubtedly the most famous black tea from India.
-The cultivars are found in Darjeeling gardens, at altitude, on the slopes of the Himalayas.
+Probably the most famous black tea from India.
+The cultivars are found in Darjeeling gardens, at high altitude, on the slopes of the Himalayas.
 It is considered the best of black teas, even nicknamed the "champagne of teas".
 It releases fruity notes of muscat and almond.

 Earl Grey black tea